Side effects of childhood MDS and MPN treatment

 Associated with radiotherapy, parotitis is an inflammation of the saliva-producing glands in the mouth, which can occur if these glands are within the treatment field used.
 These include the parotid or submandibular glands, which are situated at the top of the jaw line, in front of the ears.
 Parotitis causes dryness of the mouth and jaw pain, which usually settles down within a few days, once the inflammation subsides.

 Mucositis, or inflammation of the lining of the mouth, throat or gut is a common and uncomfortable side effect of chemotherapy and some forms of radiotherapy.
 It usually starts about a week after the treatment has finished and goes away once their blood count recovers, usually a couple of weeks later.
 During this time the mouth and throat could get quite sore.
-Soluble paracetamol and other topical drugs (ones that can be applied to the sore area) can help.
-Always check your child’s temperature before giving them paracetamol as this drug can “mask” signs of infection (a raised temperature).
+Soluble pain medication and other topical drugs (ones that can be applied to the sore area) can help.
+Always check your child’s temperature before giving them pain medication as this drug can “mask” signs of infection (a raised temperature).

 If the pain becomes more severe, stronger pain killers might be needed.
 It is important to keep your child’s mouth as clean as possible while they are having treatment to help prevent infection.
 Avoid commercial mouthwashes as these are often too strong or they may contain alcohol, which will hurt their mouth.